-Revision Dat e: May 2025 Revision No. 12 CRL Document No. 1618 A. shall be the stre the Ter ldings with neighbouring buildings on one e mounted on the exterior wall which has eet or across the alley; if no neighbours ar mination box shall be mounted on the ex our on any side of the building; line of sight to its neighbour across re across the street or alley, then В. exterior Termination box can be i.
-Termination box faces neighbours across parkade entrance; and s the street or alley from the ii.
+Revision Date: Ju une 2025 Revision No. 12 CRL Document No. 1618 shall be the stre the Ter Idings with neighbouring buildings on one or e mounted on the exterior wall which has line eet or across the alley; if no neighbours are ac mination box shall be mounted on the exterio our on any side of the building; e of sight to its neighbour across cross the street or alley, then В. For a building with an underground parkade, the exterior Termination box can be mounted under the parkade entrance if: i.
+Termination box faces neighbours across the parkade entrance; and e street or alley from the ii.
 Termination box is within two metres of the parkade entrance opening; and iii.
-Termination box is outside of the parkad le entrance gate; and iv.
-Termination box is a minimum of two me entrance gate controller or sensor. etres from any planned parkade ii) bel cor f the building contains more than one meter room on the same level, or meter room(s) below grade, conduits shall be run to connect each meter room in a star or daisy chain configuration to the main meter room as per drawing M22.
-The main meter room shall also include the conduit to the exterior of the building as per drawing M21. iii) he main meter room is the meter room closest to grade level containing one or more ransformer-Type Meter Sockets and/or house meter(s). iv) inte leve In addition to the requirements above, meter rooms on multiple levels shall be interconnected via a daisy chain of conduits run vertically from one meter room on one level to one meter room on the next level as per drawing M23, with the conduit terminating in each meter rooms. Α. meter or above grade with multiple meter room rooms, conduit shall be run horizontally fr ter room containing the vertical daisy cha 23. rom the additional meter room to В. Condui ts are not required beyond the 7 th floor m netering room.
-If there is no

-- metering room on the 7th floor the conduits shall be run to the 6th floor metering room.
-Conduits entering the meter room shall be terminated in a Termination box.
-Maximum - 4 conduits running into the room can be terminated into the same box as per drawing M21. vi) Soft copy, dimensioned PDF drawings(s) shall be provided by the customer to FortisBC prior to construction.
+Termination box is outside of the parkade er ntrance gate; and iv.
+Termination box is a minimum of two metre entrance gate controller or sensor. s from any planned parkade belo con the building contains more than one meter room on the same level, or meter room(s) elow grade, conduits shall be run to connect each meter room in a star or daisy chain onfiguration to the main meter room as per drawing M22.
+The main meter room shall lso include the conduit to the exterior of the building as per drawing M21. - e main meter room is the meter room closest to grade level containing one or more ansformer-Type Meter Sockets and/or house meter(s).
+In addition to the requirements above, meter rooms on multiple levels shall be interconnected via a daisy chain of conduits run vertically from one meter room on one level to one meter room on the next level as per drawing M23, with the conduit terminating in each meter rooms. meter or above grade with multiple meter rooms or rooms, conduit shall be run horizontally from ter room containing the vertical daisy chained 23. the additional meter room to В. ts are not required beyond the 7 th floor mete ng room on the 7 th floor the conduits shall be - Conduits entering the meter room shall be terminated in a Termination box.
+Maximum 4 conduits running into the room can be terminated into the same box as per drawing M21. :) د مد dimension and DDE drawings(s) shall be previde d by the system of the ConticDC vi) Soft copy, dimensioned PDF drawings(s) shall be provided by the customer to FortisBC prior to construction.
 PDF drawings shall show conduit configurations, terminations, and pull boxes.
-FortisBC conduits for the use of FortisBC Meter Communications shall be - This document is the property of FortisBC and is for authorized use only.
-FortisBC Inc. does business as FortisBC.
-The company is an indirect, wholly owned subsidiary of Fortis Inc. FortisBC uses the FortisBC name and logo under license from Fortis Inc.

-clearly labelled on the drawings(s)
+FortisBC conduits for the use of FortisBC Meter Communications shall be clearly labelled on the drawings(s)